UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Diagram showing utility vs. customer gas equipment responsibility and a gas leak safety warning.

-Beyond the cost of the actual gas you consume, your monthly bill includes a few standard operational charges.
-Expect to see a start or service fee depending on your local tariff on your first statement when establishing a new connection.
-Furthermore, if you are a first-time customer without an established credit history, the utility might require a refundable security deposit to start service.
-You should also be mindful of late payment fees, which accrue if your balance remains unpaid past the due date.
+Beyond the cost of the actual gas you consume, your monthly bill includes standard operational charges.
+Expect to see a start or service fee on your first statement when establishing a new connection.
+If you are a first-time customer without an established credit history, the utility might require a refundable security deposit to start service.

-Some utilities may accept a letter of credit or payment history from a previous provider to bypass steep security deposits.
-As long as the document proves a consistent history of on-time payments, they may be able to waive the upfront fee.
+Some utilities accept a letter of credit from a previous provider to bypass steep security deposits.
+If the document proves a consistent history of on-time payments, they may be able to waive your upfront fee entirely.

 An infographic illustrating how to save on gas bills through payment plans, audits, and upgrades.